reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

     * QuestionnaireItem.type (should always be primitive type) =>
         * If the element type is specified in the differential, map to Questionnaire.type
         * If the element type is not specified in the differential, use the snapshot type and map to Questionnaire.type
-        * If pattern[x] or fixed[x] refers to a code, treat as a coding with type 'choice'(note: during $extract need to map this type back to code) -- or consider similar with data type string?
+        * If of type code, treat as a coding with type 'choice'(note: during $extract need to map this type back to code)
-        Should type actually be coding if the value is fixed?
-        * If element has a binding to a VS, set type as 'choice'
         * For a more detailed mapping of primitive and complex data types, see [ElementDefinition Mappings](#mapping-elementdefinition-data-types-to-questionnaire-items)
     * QuestionnaireItem.required => if (element.min > 0)
     * QuestionnaireItem.repeats => if (element.max > 1)